In Pursuit of Complexity and Nuance

 Individual Therapy

-Individual therapy begins by creating a subtle but intentional distance between you and the stories you carry—allowing space for curiosity, compassion, and meaningful reflection.
-Here, we can untangle ourselves from the detours of anxiety and self-doubt arriving into a landscape of greater clarity and possibility.
+Individual therapy begins by creating a subtle and intentional distance between you and the stories you carry, allowing space for curiosity, compassion, and meaningful reflection.
+Here, we learn to untangle ourselves from the old stories that detour us into anxiety, depression, self-doubt etc., ultimately arriving into a landscape of greater clarity and possibility.

 Couples Therapy

 Couples therapy offers an opportunity toward dismantling patterns of blame and embracing collaboration.
-Together, we’ll bridge gaps in communication and cultivate a deeper mutual understanding of the life you are co-creating—guiding you to a more expansive version of your relationship with ample wingspan to support your individual evolutions.
+Together, we’ll bridge gaps in communication and cultivate a deeper mutual understanding of the life you are co-creating.
+Couples therapy offers guidance towards a more expansive version of your relationship with ample wingspan to support your individual evolutions.

 Therapy for Creatives